 SLHS 479: Clinical Methods, a 3 unit course on implementation of clinical methods and intervention approaches for communication disorders (assisting the SLP).

 Clinical fieldwork, a 6 unit hands-on experience that provides a supervised fieldwork experience assisting with clinical management of persons with communication disorders.
-Hours obtained will be between 40-100 in the child and adult speech-language clinics at the Department of Speech, Language and Hearing Sciences.
+Hours obtained will be a minimum of 100 in the child and adult speech-language clinic at the Department of Speech, Language and Hearing Sciences.

 SLHS 471: a 3 unit course on Speech Sound Disorders (or approved alternative).